angular/angular/aio/content/guide/testing-as-pure-js-application.md

 ## Unit Testing Angular App As Pure JS Application

-Unit testing is the low level testing.
-It's goal is to tests units.
-Unit means any simple part of application.
+Unit testing is low-level testing.
+A unit can be any simple part of an application.
-It can be module as unit / component as unit or method as unit.
+It can be a module as a unit, or a component as a unit, or a method as a unit.

-In JavaScript unit-testing mostly means testing of methods.
-In this context the goal of this testing is to cover <b>only tested methods functionality</b>.
+In JavaScript, unit testing mostly means testing of methods.
+In this context, the goal of this testing is to cover <b>only tested methods functionality</b>.

-To simplify the tests and make them more stable and predictable they should be independent.
+To simplify the tests and make them more stable and predictable, they should be independent.

-Independence in JavaScript mostly compatible to Functional Programming e.g pure functions.
+Independence in JavaScript is mostly compatible with Functional Programming; for example, pure functions.
 Each pure function should return the same result with the same passed arguments and does not have any side effects (e.g. closures)
 ```javascript
  const pureFunction = (arg) => arg;